Dubai vs. Abu Dhabi – Which Is Best For You?

 - 🪂 Hot Air Balloon Ride, Vintage Land Rover Ride & Breakfast from Dubai

-For many, Dubai vs. Abu Dhabi comes down to the ex-pat popularity alone.
+For many, the choice between Dubai and Abu Dhabi comes down to expat popularity alone.

 Is Abu Dhabi Good For A Family Holiday?

-Abu Dhabi attracts many people who plan a holiday with family due to its sweeping-clean beaches, cutting-edge attractions, fantastic children’s clubs, dining options suitable for children, bazaars with a unique atmosphere, top-notch restaurants, and many other attractions.
+Abu Dhabi attracts many people who plan holidays with their families due to its pristine beaches, cutting-edge attractions, children’s clubs, child-friendly dining options, unique bazaars, top-notch restaurants, and numerous other attractions.
 You will not be disappointed by the Emirati capital!

 The million-dollar question comes: Dubai vs. Abu Dhabi – which is the best place to go?
-If you ask us, we’d say why not do both!
+If we were, we’d say, ‘Why not do both!’

 These cities are so different despite being so close to one another.